ARM-software/acle/main/acle.rst

 The intended users of this specification are:

- * Application programmers wishing to adapt or hand-optimize applications and libraries for Arm targets
+ * Application programmers wishing to adapt or hand-optimize applications and libraries for Arm targets.

- * System programmers needing low-level access to Arm targets beyond what C/C++ provides for
+ * System programmers needing low-level access to Arm targets beyond what C/C++ provides for.

- * Compiler implementors, who will implement this specification
+ * Compiler implementors, who will implement this specification.

- * Implementors of IDEs, static analysis and other similar tools who wish to deal with the C/C++ source language extensions when encountered in source code
+ * Implementors of IDEs, static analysis and other similar tools who wish to deal with the C/C++ source language extensions when encountered in source code.

 ACLE is not a hardware abstraction layer (HAL), and does not specify a library component but it may make it easier to write a HAL or other